-Jim Weiss is the founder and chairman of Real Chemistry — the largest healthcare-focused communications and marketing firm in the United States, with more than 2,000 employees and a global footprint built across two decades of acquisitions, organic growth, and a private-equity-backed transformation.
+Jim Weiss is the founder and CEO of W2O Group — the largest healthcare-focused communications and marketing firm in the United States, built across more than a decade and a half of acquisitions, organic growth, and a disciplined bet on healthcare and life sciences as the structurally hardest vertical in our business.

 He founded the firm in 2001 as WeissComm Partners, a one-person consultancy in San Francisco.
-By 2024, the firm reached $665 million in revenue and briefly overtook Edelman as the largest U.S. PR firm by revenue.
-From solo to the largest firm in America in 23 years.
+From solo to one of the most-cited healthcare communications operations in the country.
 Healthcare specialist.
-PE-backed.
 Data-first.
+Built without holding-company capital.

 The Bet

 Weiss founded WeissComm Partners in 2001.
 Solo.
 Healthcare focus.
 Investor relations and corporate communications for life sciences and biopharma.
-The firm grew organically through the 2000s.
+The firm grew organically through the 2000s, layering in analytics, social, and digital capabilities through the second half of the decade.

 The Newhouse Connection